 SDBP will be awarding $10,000 each to 1-2 young investigators in the field of developmental and behavioral pediatrics and this is an incredible opportunity for those looking to obtain financial support for their research, and just one way SDBP continues to fulfill its mission of encouraging research and promoting education within the field.

-To be eligible for the SDBP Research Grant, applicants must be an SDBP member (or have a pending membership application), must not have any prior extramural funding as a principal investigator, and must be NEW Investigators, defined as: 1) faculty members who are no more than five years out from completion of all training (fellowship or post-doc); 2) clinical fellows (developmental-behavioral pediatrics and related fields); 3) post-doctoral fellows (psychology and related fields); or 4) senior residents already accepted to DBP fellowship programs (Note: other residents are NOT eligible)
+To be eligible for the SDBP Research Grant, applicants must be an SDBP member (or have a pending membership application), must not have any prior federal funding as a principal investigator, and must be NEW Investigators, defined as: 1) faculty members who are no more than five years out from completion of all training (fellowship or post-doc); 2) clinical fellows (developmental-behavioral pediatrics and related fields); 3) post-doctoral fellows (psychology and related fields); or 4) senior residents already accepted to DBP fellowship programs (Note: other residents are NOT eligible)

 The recipient(s) of the SDBP Research Grant will be recognized at the Annual Meeting and awarded a grant in the amount of $10,000 for one year.

 The SDBP Research Grants would not be possible without the financial support and contributions from the SDBP membership.
 We thank those of you who have generously contributed.
 If you would like more information about contributing to SDBP or one of SDBP valuable programs, please visit our donations page on our website: SDBP Donations or you can Contact Us.